deoyani/labcas-docker/README.md

 The Airflow and publish containers require access to the private `jpl-labcas/publish` repository.
-Set a personal access token in the `GITHUB_TOKEN` environment variable before building the images:
+Set a personal access token in the `GITHUB_TOKEN` environment variable before building or pulling the
+images:

 ```bash
 export GITHUB_TOKEN=<your_token>
 ```

-If your token also allows access to GitHub Container Registry, log in so the `publish` image can be pulled or built:
+If your token also allows access to GitHub Container Registry, log in so the `publish` image can be pulled:

 ```bash
 echo "$GITHUB_TOKEN" | docker login ghcr.io -u <github_username> --password-stdin